NZ Transport Agency pulls plug on Bayfair underpass

 The New Zealand Transport Agency has announced that a new pedestrian and cycle underpass will not be constructed as part of the Baypark to Bayfair Link project (Bay Link).

-NZ Transport Agency senior project delivery manager Andrew Thackwray said evidence gathered as part of the detailed design process has confirmed the construction of an underpass would be highly complex.
+NZ Transport Agency senior project delivery manager Andrew Thackwray said the construction of an underpass would be highly complex.
+The total cost to complete the underpass was expected to be $33 million "and the complexity of the work required would add more than two years to the construction timeline".

-It also identified significant programme and extra-contractual costs that would exceed the available funding.

-"In addition to the costs associated with the physical works, there would also be significant costs due to the additional time needed to build the underpass, and the traffic switches which would be needed to enable construction."

 "We understand that this decision will be disappointing for many in the community, but a new underpass is no longer an affordable option in what is currently a highly constrained funding environment."

-Thackwray said the total cost to complete the underpass has now been costed at $33 million, and the complexity of the work required would add more than two years to the construction timeline.
+Thackwray said, in a statement released late yesterday afternoon, pedestrians and cyclists will be expected to cross Maunganui Rd using the signalised Bayfair roundabout, once the project was completed.
+Cycle prioritisation through the roundabout is expected to be factored into the phasing of the traffic lights.

-"Constructing a new underpass was not just about the tunnel under the highway but the structure also needed to support the massive weight of the bridge approach ramps above it, and the ground below all needed improvement to ensure stability and safety in an earthquake.
+He said the new underpass also needed to support the massive weight of the bridge approach ramps above it, and the ground below needed improvement to ensure stability and safety in an earthquake.

 "Significant ground improvement works under the box structures are required to support the bridge approach ramps which was different from the assumptions at concept design.
 The high groundwater table at this location would also pose significant challenges.